gzeinnumer/MyLibSimpleSQLite/README.md

 ---

-`I just try to make Cursor and ContentValue disappeared but its still in there, I hate always having Typo on my code, specially on Cursor and Content Value again and again.
+`I just try to make Cursor and ContentValues disappeared but its still in there, I hate always having Typo on my code, specially on Cursor and ContentValues again and again.
 And take time to debug and fix it. arghh...`

 `Than I made this so I don't hate it anymore, hope you enjoy it :)`